 A happy and blessed Winter Solstice to all my Pagan friends.

-For those who are wondering, Winter Solstice (coming up on December 21) is the shortest day of the year and the ancient Pagan day of celebration to which Christmas conveniently attaches its sleigh.
+For those who are wondering, Winter Solstice (December 21) is the shortest day of the year, and the ancient Pagan day of celebration to which Christmas conveniently attaches its sleigh.

 What?
 Christmas is older than Jesus?